 Abstract

 Stochastic processes such as genetic drift may overwhelm selection and hinder adaptation, but the effect of such stochasticity on evolution via its effect on ecological dynamics is poorly understood.
 Here we evaluate patterns of adaptation in a population subject to both environmental and demographic stochasticity.
-We show that stochasticity can alter population dynamics and lead to unexpected evolutionary outcomes.
+We show that stochasticity can alter population dynamics and lead to evolutionary outcomes that are not predicted by traditional eco-evolutionary modeling approaches.
 We also show, however, that these outcomes can be understood as being governed by transient evolutionary attractors (TEAs) that alter the path of evolution but that may not be visible through an equilibrium lens.
 We further show that harvesting that maintains populations in transient states can redirect evolution away from an ESS and toward these TEAs.
 Our results reveal that considering the path toward adaptation during transient periods can greatly improve our understanding of the path and pace of evolution.

 Introduction